 Shortly after Progress with Lawless Spanish went live in October 2017, requests started coming in from users who wanted to be able to "turn off" vosotros.
-This might seem like a simple request, but the reality is far more complicated, and it has taken time to figure out a plan of attack.
+This might seem like a simple request, but the reality is far more complicated, and it took time to figure out a plan of attack.

 One of the most obvious differences in Spanish dialects has to do with subject pronouns.
 In Spain, there are four ways to say "you":

 In Latin America, however, vosotros does not exist; instead, ustedes is used for all plural "you" needs, whether formal or informal.
 This means that everything related to vosotros - which goes far beyond verb conjugations* - is unnecessary for anyone who speaks only with Latin American Spanish speakers.
 It's understandable that these users would want to opt out of this entire segment of grammar.